im-mou/quicktik/README.md

 ## Overview

-QuickTik is a web app that allows you to create tasks with a timer attached to them and orginize them in diference boards.
+QuickTik is a web app that allows you to create tasks with a timer attached to them and organize them in different boards.
 It allows you to play, pause, edit or mark the tasks as completed.

-Currently all data will be saved locally in your device using IndexedDB so be careful when clearing browser data.
+>**IMPORTANT** – Currently all your data will be store locally in your device using IndexedDB so be careful when clearing browser data.

 <br />
 <br />